 Go on a treasure hunt: try Geocaching!
 (FREE!)

-Geocaching involves finding treasures (called geocaches) hidden by fellow geocachers – you find the clues to where each treasure is hidden using the GPS on your mobile phone.
+Wondering what to do this weekend in Singapore?
+Geocaching involves finding treasures (called geocaches) hidden by fellow geocachers–you find the clues to where each treasure is hidden using the GPS on your mobile phone.
 All you’ll need to do is download the Geocaching app (the basic access is free), look for a geocache near you and start hunting.
 Once you find the treasure (which is often a small waterproof container containing a piece of paper where those who found it can write their name) you rehide it in the same place and log your find on the app.
-Geocaching is a fun way to get the kids out in nature and exploring your neighbourhood.
+Geocaching is a fun way to get the kids out in nature and explore your neighbourhood.

-Check out the new outdoor installation at Gardens by the Bay!
-Borealis is a free immersive light and sound installation at Supertree Grove created by Switzerland-based artist Dan Ache.
+Borealis at Gardens by the Bay is a free immersive light and sound installation at Supertree Grove created by Switzerland-based artist Dan Ache.
 Using layers of light and cloud particles, the magical splendour of the Northern Lights is recreated.
-Admire the sights as a soundtrack by French composer Guillaume Desbois plays in the background.
 Borealis happens on Mondays and the weekend only (timing below) and is in addition to the Garden Rhapsody light and sound show, where the lights on the Supertrees dance to a changing musical soundtrack that takes place daily at 7.45pm and 8.45pm.

 Deets: Borealis: Mondays, 8pm – 8.30pm; Every Sat & Sun 9pm – 9.30pm, Supertree Grove